Kyza/color-regex/README.md

 ## Usage

-It always matches 1, 3, or 4 unnamed groups.
+It always matches 1, 3, 4, or 5 unnamed groups.

 ### 1

 This group will be the name of the color alias such as `red` or `papayawhip`.

-### 3 & 4
+### 3-5

 These groups are the color type, then the color values.

+OR

+These groups are `"color"`, the color type, then the color values.

 ### Usage